navaismo/Ender-3V3-SE-Gcode-Preview/README.md

 >{% endif %}
 >```

-Of course you can change it to your desired behaviour above are just wroking eamples in my setup.
+Of course you can change it to your desired behaviour above are just working examples in my setup.

 <br>